knightsUCF/CarRacing/Log.md

+# Sound System

+The sound system is something we want to work on extracting separetely since that doesn't affect a lot of moving parts.

 # ItemController.cs Easy to Extract

 This gives us pick up ability of items, and also shows how this calls the sound system.
 We can probably just call this Item.cs